-The Urban Planning Foundation Course (UPFC) is organized by the Council of the Singapore Institute of Planner.
+The Urban Planning Foundation Course (UPFC) is organized by the Council of the Singapore Institute of Planners.
 The UPFC aims to provide an introductory package of foundation knowledge for Singapore planning practitioners, architects, engineers, landscape architects, real estate and other professionals involved in multidisciplinary urban planning project work.
-The seminars will provide an understanding of the origins and bases of current planning concepts, principles, norms, standards and regulations in Singapore, and other countries from where we draw out inspiration.
+The UPFC will provide an understanding of the origins and bases of current planning concepts, principles, norms, standards and regulations in Singapore, and other countries from where we draw out inspiration.

 Trainers are from the Royal Town Planning Institute, the American Planning Association, government agencies, universities, and private consulting firms.